deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 on old phones.
 It's not pretty but we consider our privacy promise more fundamental.
 Web and Chromium experts from various projects and groups could not improve on FILL500.
 If anyone has a better fix for preventing RTCPeerConnections, please come forward.
-This blog post like all older ones can be commented on in the Fediverse, see below.
+This blog post like all older ones can be commented on in the Fediverse, see the bottom of the post.

 ## Disabling WebRTC worked in February on all platforms but ...